How to have a healthy relationship with food

 Beat, the UK’s leading eating disorder charity, put it nicely, saying, “A healthy relationship with food is in many ways simply seeing food as food without any value label placed on it.”

-Is that not an eating disorder?
+Is a healthy relationship with food an eating disorder?

 No. Focusing on having a healthy relationship with food doesn’t mean it’s the only thing you should focus on in life.
 It shouldn’t take control.